 40ml white wine

-2 -3 tablespoons of tin tomato (I usually just use the juice)
+2 -3 tbsp of tin tomato (I usually just use

 1 ladle of pasta water

 1 tsp of chilli oil (I use laoganma chill oil)

 salt & black Pepper to taste

 1. Start by getting a pot of water to boil and add some salt.

 2. Around 5 mins before the water is boiling (if using fresh pasta that only takes